Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 Specifications: versatility

-Comforting, cozy, practical, urban, ultra-versatile, these are the specifications of this piece!
+Comforting, cozy, practical, urban, ultra versatile, these are the specifications of this piece!

 It combines the wind and rain resistance of Austrian "Loden" wool with one of the most effective insulators in the world: Climashield APEX©.

-Visually, it's a cross between:
+Visually, it is a cross between:

 • a duffle coat for the "armor against the elements" side - notably thanks to the hood,